 The Japanese call this classic gift Honmei-choco.
 It translates to “true feelings chocolate” reserved for that special someone.

-In Japan, these chocolates are usually high quality and expensive, but men who want a cheaper alternative will make the chocolates themselves.
+In Japan, these chocolates are usually high quality and expensive, but men who want a cheaper alternative will make them themselves.

 You do not have to break the bank over chocolates, as gifting handmade ones can equally, if not more, prove how valuable you view the receiver.